The data foundation AI models actually need — not the one you have.

 Airflow or Prefect orchestration

-DAGs with explicit dependency tracking.
-A failed upstream task fails downstream tasks — preventing models from training on incomplete data.
-Alerts fire on first failure, not after a cascade.
-Pipeline health is visible without manual checking.
+DAGs with explicit dependency graphs mean a failed upstream ingestion fails its downstream dependents immediately — models don't train on partial or stale data silently.
+Alerts fire on first task failure, not after a cascade has propagated.
+Pipeline health is observable without manual log inspection: run status, SLA tracking, and upstream freshness are all surfaced.

 Data lineage and observability

-We instrument full data lineage from source to consumption.
-A wrong model prediction can be traced back to the exact data that produced it.
-When a data quality issue is discovered, the scope of affected downstream consumers is immediately visible.
+We instrument full column-level lineage from source system to downstream consumer using dbt's native graph combined with a catalog layer.
+When a model prediction goes wrong, you can trace it to the exact transformation that produced the input feature — not guess across five undocumented ETL scripts.
+When a data quality issue is found, the set of affected downstream models and reports is immediately queryable.

 - Data architecture design with source-to-consumption lineage diagram